 All majors available at CU Boulder are available abroad.
 To search for programs by subjects available, used our advanced search.

-Studying abroad may allow you to take courses that fill quickly or are closed to you at CU.
+Going abroad may allow you to take courses that fill quickly or are closed to you at CU.
 Gain a new perspective on your area of study or challenge yourself by taking a course in a topic you're not familiar with.
-Study abroad is a great opportunity for you to understand new concepts and discover new methods of learning.
+Education abroad is a great opportunity for you to understand new concepts and discover new methods of learning.

 - Courses aren’t posted for my program – what do I do?